rweekly/rweekly.org/draft.md

 Release Date: 2020-05-18

-This week’s release was curated by [Maëlle Salmon](https://twitter.com/ma_salmon), with help from the RWeekly team members and contributors.
+This week’s release was curated by [Maëlle Salmon](https://twitter.com/ma_salmon), with help from the R Weekly team members and contributors.

 ###  Highlight